appneta/tcpreplay/README.md

-Tcpreplay is a suite of [GPLv3][gplv3] licensed tools for UNIX (and Win32 under  Cygwin) operating systems which gives you the ability to use previously captured traffic in  libpcap format to test a variety of network devices.
+Tcpreplay is a suite of [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html) licensed tools for UNIX (and Win32 under  Cygwin) operating systems which gives you the ability to use previously captured traffic in  libpcap format to test a variety of network devices.
 It allows you to classify traffic as client or server, rewrite Layer 2, 3 and 4 headers and finally replay the traffic back onto the network and through other devices such as switches, routers, firewalls, NIDS and IPS's.
 Tcpreplay supports both single and dual NIC modes for testing both sniffing and in-line devices.

 Tcpreplay is used by numerous firewall, IDS, IPS, NetFlow and other networking vendors, enterprises, universities, labs and open source projects.
 If your organization uses Tcpreplay, please let me know who you are and what you use it for so that I can continue to add features which are useful.

 Version 4.0.0 is the first version delivered by Fred Klassen of AppNeta Inc. Many thanks to the author of Tcpreplay, Aaron Turner who has supplied the world with a a solid and full-featured test product thus far.
 The new author strives to take Tcprelay performance to levels normally only seen in commercial network test equipment.
-For example, using commodity hardware with stock Intel 10GigE adapters with [netmap][nm] modified network drivers you can generate full wire rate pcap file playback.
-With new [NetFlow][flow] features you can generate up to 18 million flows per second.
+For example, using commodity hardware with stock Intel 10GigE adapters with [netmap](http://info.iet.unipi.it/~luigi/netmap/) modified network drivers you can generate full wire rate pcap file playback.
+With new [NetFlow](http://www.cisco.com/go/netflow) features you can generate up to 18 million flows per second.

 ## Products